 My Experiences With FlyingPress CDN

-Having used FlyingPress for years, I’d say it’s the best plugin for optimizing WP sites (easy to use with lots of features).
+Having used FlyingPress for years, I’d say it’s the best cache plugin for optimizing WordPress site speed (it’s easy to use and offers numerous features).
 I’ve already written a FlyingPress review, so I won’t go into specifics here.

-With one of the largest and fastest EDGE networks, Cloudflare is regularly rated among the fastest CDNs.
-It can reduce latency, security errors, and more.
+With one of the largest EDGE networks, Cloudflare is regularly rated among the fastest CDNs.
+Additionally, it can reduce latency, security errors, and other issues.

-It’s probably the most powerful WordPress CDN out there.
-Features robust security, including firewalls, DDoS protection, Wildcard SSL, and bot management.
+It’s likely the most powerful WordPress CDN, offering robust security, including firewalls, DDoS protection, Wildcard SSL, and bot management.

 And you get well-optimized features like Argo Routing, dynamic caching, load balancing, and polish image optimization with FlyingPress CDN.